 - Entering the value manually.
-Key in the desired value and press [ENTER]. - · Assign the current machine position.
+Key in the desired value and press [ENTER]. - Assign the current machine position.

 Jog the axis with the handwheel or the JOG keys up to the desired point.
 Press [RECALL] so the selected data assumes the value shown in the top right window and press [ENTER].
+The top right window shows the tool position at all times.

-Final diameter (Φ).
+Final diameter ( $\Phi$ ).